JuliaDynamics/Agents.jl/docs/src/index.md

     If you have found this package useful, please consider starring it on [GitHub](https://github.com/JuliaDynamics/Agents.jl).
     This gives us an accurate lower bound of the (satisfied) user count.

-!!! tip "Latest news: Agents.jl v5.4"
+!!! tip "Latest news: Agents.jl v5.5"
-    New minor release with a lot of improvements, new additions, and deprecations!
+    New minor release with a major change on creating agents!
-    - About 5x performance increase in distributed computing!
-    - Internals of `GridSpace` have been completely re-written!
-This led to a significant performance increase of about 30%!
-    - New space `GridSpaceSingle` that is the same as `GridSpace` but only allows for one agent per position only.
-It utilizes this knowledge for massive performance benefits over `GridSpace`, **being about 3x faster than `GridSpace`** all across the board!
-    - Performance increase for nearby_stuff searches `ContinuousSpace` (2-5x faster)
-    - New `:manhattan` metric for `GridSpace` models!
-    - Several new deprecations and/or possible breaking changes!
+    - The `@agent` macro has been re-written and is now more general and more safe.
+It now also allows inhereting fields from any other type.
+    - The `@agent` macro is now THE way to create agent types for Agents.jl simulations.
+Directly creating structs by hand is no longer mentioned in the documentation at all.
+    - In the future, making agent types manually (without `@agent`) may be completely dissalowed, resulting in error.
+Therefore, making agent types manually is considered deprecated.
+    - The minimal agent types like `GraphAgent` can be used normally as standard  types that only have the mandatory fields.
+This is now clear in the docs. (this was possible also before, just not clear)

     Please see the [CHANGELOG.md](https://github.com/JuliaDynamics/Agents.jl/blob/main/CHANGELOG.md) for more details!